 An event organised by:

-The aim of the Focus on Open Science Workshops
+The aim of the Focus On Open Science series in Europe

 Our team is happy to announce a Steering Committee that will help us select the annual topics, the invited speakers and advise on best practices for delivering successful events.